simwrapper/simwrapper-python-tools/README.md

 - Commit the version bump, and push changes to Github
 - Push to PyPi (pip) with `make push`
 - Take note of the SHA256 string for the new `version.tar.gz` at https://pypi.org/project/simwrapper
   which can be found on the "Download Files" page

 ### Updating conda

+_Conda is also deprecated.
+Stop using Anaconda._

 - Modify the conda "feedstock" fork at https://github.com/simwrapper/simwrapper-feedstock :
   - Edit `recipe/meta.yaml`: you probably just need to change the version string and the SHA256
   - The SHA256 is found on https://pypi.org/project/simwrapper on the Download Files page
 - Push to Github
 - Create a pull request on https://github.com/conda-forge/simwrapper-feedstock
   - Make notes in the PR description, checking off the relevant boxes.
   - You don't need to do a "rerender" unless you've changed Python versions (I think)